Force over Distance: The Prepared Mind

 “Wait—” Eli says, his excitement fading.
 “Why are you not telling anyone about this?
 This is awesome.
 We should have the whole Science Team working on this.”

 “You’re worth the entire balance of the Science Team.”
-Rush stands so smoothly that Eli almost forgets how much of a mess his feet are, and have been for almost a month now.
+Rush stands so smoothly that Eli almost forgets how much of a mess his feet are.
 Almost.

 “That’s sweet of you to say,” Eli shoots back, “but I’m not that gullible.
 Plus, everyone knows Chloe’s your favorite.
 What happens at these collision points?”

-“I suppose we’ll find out,” Rush murmurs, raising his eyebrows in a manner that suggests that: a) he knows exactly what’s going to happen b) that he’s not going to tell Eli, not now, possibly not ever unless Eli figures it out on his own, and c) the answer is might be something ominous.
+“I suppose we’ll find out,” Rush murmurs, raising his eyebrows in a manner that suggests: a) he knows exactly what’s going to happen b) he’s not gonna tell Eli, not now, possibly not ever unless Eli figures it out on his own, and c) the answer is might be something ominous.

 “And the colonel can’t know about this because—” he trails off.